A plausible mechanism of muscle stabilization in stall conditions: Ensemble inequivalence

-Putting to zero the second and the fourth term in this expansion we obtain two equations $\beta=4e^{-\beta \lambda_J/2}$, and $e^{-\beta \lambda_J/2}=\sqrt{3}$.
-The tricritical point TCP is then located at $\beta_{TCP}=4\sqrt{3}$ and $\lambda_{JTCP}=-\log3/4\sqrt{3}$.
+Putting to zero the second and the fourth term in this expansion, we obtain two equations $\beta=4e^{-\beta \lambda_J/2}$ and $e^{-\beta \lambda_J/2}=\sqrt{3}$.
+The tricritical point (TCP) is then located at $\beta_{TCP}=4\sqrt{3}$ and $\lambda_{JTCP}=-\log3/4\sqrt{3}$.
 The first-order transition line is obtained by requiring that $\mathcal{G}(\beta,\phi=0)=\mathcal{G}(\beta,\phi=\phi_*)$, where

 We can now build the full phase diagram in the 3D space $(\lambda_J,\lambda_f, \beta)$.
-Phase II and IV with $\phi=0$ from Phase I and II where $\phi\neq 0$, see Fig.~\ref{fig:Double_Criticality}.
+Phase III and IV with $\phi=0$ can be then shown separated from Phases I and II where $\phi\neq 0$, see Fig.~\ref{fig:Double_Criticality}.
 We assume that the system is in the stall state which means $z=z_0$ in the hard device and $t=0$ in the soft device ensemble.

-In the phase diagram Fig.~\ref{fig:Double_Criticality} (a) the plane $\lambda_f=0$ describe the soft device ensemble while any other plane $\lambda_f=\text{const} > 0$ correspond to ensembles with different rigidity of the hard device.
+In the phase diagram in Fig.~\ref{fig:Double_Criticality}(a), the plane $\lambda_f=0$ describes the soft device ensemble, while any other plane $\lambda_f=\text{const} > 0$ corresponds to ensembles with different rigidities of the hard device.
 The (blue) surface separates the domain of stability of Phases III and IV from the domain of stability of Phases I and II.
 In this representation, the phase boundary evolves with rigidity $\lambda_f$ producing one parametric family of ensembles.
 A comparison of the sections $\lambda_f=0$ (soft) and $\lambda_f=1$ (typical hard) is presented in Fig.~\ref{fig:Double_Criticality} (b) showing, for instance, that the location of the tricritical points in these two ensembles is different.
-Since for each half sarcomere, the value of the lump elasticity $\lambda_f$ may vary with perpetual re-configuring of the surrounding effective matrix, the location of the actual tricritical point can be considered as floating.
+Since for each half-sarcomere, the value of the lump elasticity $\lambda_f$ may vary with perpetual re-configuring of the surrounding effective matrix, the location of the actual tricritical point can be considered as floating.